nejjarounissrine95-prog/Airbnb-Clone-Project/README.md

 -  A **booking** belongs to one **property** and one **user**.
 -  A **review** belongs to one **booking** (this ensures reviews come from verified stays).
 -  A **payment** belongs to one **booking**.
+## Feature Breakdown

+1. **User Management**
+This feature handles user registration, login, and profile management.
+It ensures that only authenticated users can access specific features, providing security and personalized experiences.

+2. **Property Management**
+Allows property owners to add, update, or delete listings.
+This feature ensures users can view accurate property details, such as price, location, and availability.

+3. **Booking System**
+Enables users to reserve properties and manage their bookings.
+It ensures that reservations are processed correctly, avoiding double bookings and ensuring smooth scheduling.

+4. **Payment Processing**
+Handles all payment transactions securely between guests and hosts.
+It helps record payment details, confirm successful payments, and manage refunds if needed.

+5. **Review System**
+Lets users leave feedback and ratings after a stay.
+This feature helps build trust and transparency among users by showing property quality through reviews.

+6.  **Data Optimization**
+Improves how data is stored and retrieved in the database.
+This feature ensures the app runs fast and efficiently, even when handling large amounts of user and booking data.